petevdp/JobFind/design.md

   * search for jobs based on keywords and their particular location
   * see those jobs displayed first, get basic info, and visit the full posting via link

-* page should be mobile-friendly
+* page should be mobile-friendly and generally have decent UX

 * deploy to github pages

 ### STRECH
+* react router
+  * search terms
+  * pagination
 * unit testing
 * advanced search features(needs more definition)
 * incremental search by getting all postings returned based on location